-We evaluate the Cooperative Research Centres program as a whole.
+We evaluate the specific grant activity and CRC-P grant opportunity as a whole.
 We base this on information you provide to us and that we collect from various sources.

-2. About the grant program
+2 About the grant program

-The Cooperative Research Centres program (the program) supports industry-led collaborations between industry, researchers and the community.
+The Cooperative Research Centres Program (the program) supports industry-led collaborations between industry, researchers and the community.
 The program is a proven model for linking researchers with industry to focus on research and development towards use and commercialisation.